Opioid use disorder: Twelve-step programs

-While medical treatment may help with the initial symptoms of opioid withdrawal, once the first stages of withdrawal are through, a method for long-term preventative care is attendance at 12-step groups such as Narcotics Anonymous.
-Narcotics Anonymous is a global service that provides multilingual recovery information and public meetings free of charge.
-Some evidence supports the use of these programs in adolescents as well.
+While medical treatment may help with the initial symptoms of opioid withdrawal, once the first stages of withdrawal are through, a method for long-term preventative care is attendance at 12-step groups such as Narcotics Anonymous (NA).
+NA's 12-step process is based on the 12-step facilitation of Alcoholic Anonymous (AA) and centers on peer support, self-help, and spiritual connectedness.
+Some evidence also supports the use of these programs for adolescents.
+Multiple studies have shown increased abstinence for those in NA compared to those who are not.
+Members report a median abstinence length of 5 years.